 Reporting refers to month, quarter and year.
 These are based on reference weeks and therefore differ slightly from calendar months, quarters and years.
-An LFS month consists of four weeks, or five weeks every third month, a quarter consists of 13 weeks and a year consists of 52 weeks.
-When the year consists of 53 reference weeks, the October LFS includes five weeks.
-This last occurred in 2015 and will next occur in 2020.
+One LFS month consists of four weeks or, once every three months, five weeks.
+One quarter consists of 13 weeks and one year consists of 52 weeks.
+When the year consists of 53 reference weeks, October includes five weeks in the LFS.
+This last occurred in 2020, and will next occur in 2026.